 Of course.
 Many fish have bones.
 They serve the same function as our bones: protection and support.
 Notice how the skeleton protects the fish's brain.
 Also, notice the bones along the body of the fish would allow muscles to attach to aid in movement.

-There are about 27,000 species of bony fish ( Figure below ), which are divided into two classes: ray-finned fish and lobe-finned fish.
+There are almost 27,000 species of bony fish (Figure below), which are divided into two classes: ray-finned fish and lobe-finned fish.
 Most bony fish are ray-finned.
 These thin fins consist of webs of skin over flexible spines.
 Lobe-finned fish, on the other hand, have fins that resemble stump-like appendages.